Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 PLECK: Like your cube was in a different…

-C-53: Correct, I was in an intelligent destroyer unit in the Armedian naval...
+C-53: That’s correct, I was in an intelligent destroyer unit in the Armedian naval…

 PLECK: So you were swimming when you were a boat?